Ga naar hoofdinhoud

 Language

 We use British English grammar and spelling at B1 level.
-This is the language level that is understandable for most of our customers.
-This also includes academic readers who also prefer B1 so they can read a text quickly.
+This is the language level that most of our customers understand.
 Our customers come from various cultural backgrounds and speak English at varying levels of fluency.
 English might be their second, third or even fourth language.

 British English versus American English